FlorianLa/BrailleBuddy/README.md

 ## BrailleBuddy

 BrailleBuddy is a tangible user interface supporting children with visual impairments in learning Braille.
 It was created using a human-centered inclusive design process with interviews, six design iterations with prototypes, and feedback from experts, students, and teachers.
-Alleviating the need for supervision, the device could be used during breaks in school or at home, providing additional opportunities to experience Braille and individual audio feedback to support the users learning.
+Alleviating the need for supervision, the device can be used during breaks in school or at home, providing additional opportunities to experience Braille and individual audio feedback to support the users in learning to read and spell Braille.

 ![BrailleBuddy](https://github.com/FlorianLa/BrailleBuddy/blob/main/Photos/BrailleBuddy.jpg)

+### Case and 3D-printed Cards
+We provide a *.svg file for the wooden case of BraillBuddy in "CaseModel(Lasercutter)".
+The lid is constructed from two layers of wood.
+Please be aware, that the files are designed for material with 3mm thickness.
+If you use other materials you need to adjust the contact areas accordingly.

+Further, we provide language specific 3D-models for all cards used. **right now only the German version is populated, but the models can be used by changing the Braille text beneath the figurine.**
+The sources for the 3D figurines are listed next to each card.

 ### Supported Languages

-**German** - with Braille System "Vollbraille",
+**German** - with Braille system "Vollbraille".
+This version was used in the study.

-**English** - with Braille System English Grade 2 Braille **(under construction)**
+**English** - with Braille system English Grade 2 Braille **(under construction)** For the english version some points need to be completed, such as audio files and letter cards for abbreviations and English game and word cards.
-TODOS: Audiofiles for abbreviations of the Braille System, Letter Cards for the abbreviations, English Word Cards, English Game Cards

 To adjust the source code for the english version please comment out sections marked with GERMAN VERSION and comment in sections with ENGLISH VERSION

 ### Hardware